austinsherron/nvim/README.md

 - [x] Syntax checking (for a small set of languages, guts are there at least)
 - [x] Tab/buffer bar
 - [x] Telescope
+- [ ] The Line - a stylized indicator that a line is (almost) too long
 - [x] Undo tree (it works, but could look better...
 I dunno, wanna continue looking/tinkering)

 ### LSP Support